 - Do clients pay for food?

 - No. The food we receive from donors is made available to our member agencies who then distribute it to those in need free of charge.
 Member agencies are 501(c)(3) non-profits who have met standards established by the federal government, Feeding America and HHFB.
 About 60% of the food distributed to agencies carries no cost.
-However, agencies do pay a small shared maintenance contribution of 14 cents per pound for about 40% of the food they obtain from HHFB.
+However, agencies do pay a small shared maintenance contribution of 16 cents per pound for about 33% of the food they obtain from HHFB.
 This helps us pay for our transportation expenses and overhead costs of maintaining a facility and fleet to distribute over 3 million pounds of food.
-While Feeding America and the I.R.S. allow food banks to charge a maximum of 19 cents per pound, and most food banks do, HHFB's shared maintenance contribution of 14 cents has not increased in well over a decade.
+While Feeding America and the I.R.S. allow food banks to charge a maximum of 19 cents per pound, and most food banks do, HHFB's shared maintenance contribution of 16 cents has not is well below that.
 Clients never pay for food that has come from the food bank.

 - How is the food bank funded?